FAQ

 Frequently Asked Questions

-Everything you need to know about running BlockSpool on your codebase.
+Everything you need to know about orchestrating agents with PromptWheel.

 Claude Code handles one task at a time.
-BlockSpool scouts improvements, executes them in parallel, deduplicates across cycles, and batches everything into milestone PRs.
-It turns a coding assistant into a continuous improvement engine.
+PromptWheel orchestrates autonomous agents that scout, execute in parallel, learn across runs, and batch everything into milestone PRs — all as draft PRs you review before merging.
+It turns a coding assistant into an agent orchestration layer.

-Yes — run /plugin marketplace add blockspool/blockspool then /plugin install blockspool@blockspool.
-Restart Claude Code, then run /blockspool:run.
+Yes — run /plugin marketplace add promptwheel-ai/promptwheel then /plugin install promptwheel-ai@promptwheel.
+Restart Claude Code, then run /promptwheel:run.
 It uses your existing subscription, no API key needed.

 Instead of creating a separate PR for every fix, milestone mode (--batch-size) accumulates changes on a single branch and opens one PR per batch.
 An 8-hour run might produce 5 milestone PRs containing 50+ improvements total, instead of 50 individual PRs.